-$$0 \longrightarrow 0 \longrightarrow ? \longrightarrow 0 \longrightarrow 0$$ you which ones, so you can see how the spectral sequence is telling you how to improve the result.)
+$$0 \longrightarrow 0 \longrightarrow ? \longrightarrow 0 \longrightarrow 0$$

 The best way to become comfortable with this sort of argument is to try it out yourself several times, and realize that it really is easy.
 So you should do the following exercises!
 Many can readily be done directly, but you should deliberately try to use this spectral sequence machinery in order to get practice and develop confidence.